projectcalico/calico/getting-started/kubernetes/k3s/multi-node-install.md

 We assume you have at least two instances of Linux (meeting the requirements) with root or sudo privileges up and running.

-### Create K3S Cluster using multiple nodes
+### Create K3s cluster using multiple nodes

 #### Initializing master instance
-   K3S installation script can be modified by {% include open-new-window.html text='environment variables' url='https://rancher.com/docs/k3s/latest/en/installation/install-options/#options-for-installation-with-script' %}.
+   K3s installation script can be modified by {% include open-new-window.html text='environment variables' url='https://rancher.com/docs/k3s/latest/en/installation/install-options/#options-for-installation-with-script' %}.
 Here you are providing some extra arguments in order to disable `flannel` and change the pod ip CIDR.

    > **Note**: Full list of arguments can be viewed {% include open-new-window.html text='at this link' url='https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/' %}.
    {: .alert .alert-info}